google-marketing-solutions/tadau/README.md

 # Tadau

-Tadau is an open-source library available in Python, TypeScript, and Apps Script that simplifies sending tracking data to Google Analytics 4 (GA4) via the Measurement Protocol.
+Tadau is an open-source library available in Python, NodeJS, and Apps Script that simplifies sending tracking data to Google Analytics 4 (GA4) via the Measurement Protocol.